microtica/component-cdn/README.md

-# SPA infrastructure component
+# CDN (Content Delivery Network) component

-Infrastructure setup for hosting Single Page Applications (SPA).
+Infrastructure setup for hosting Single Page Applications (SPA) and any other kind of public or private static content (e.g. images, PDFs etc.)

+When private content restriction is enabled, you should use signed URLs or Cookies to access the private content.
+Request signing is only available within the same account where this component is provisioned.

 This components provisiones:
 - CloudFront distribution